manmarriverty/qa-home-assignment/README.md

 # Integration testing

-Integration testing done with ReqnRoll framework and xUnit (chosen since CardValidation.Tests.Unit already uses it)
+Integration testing done with ReqnRoll framework and xUnit (chosen since CardValidation.Tests.Unit already uses it).

 There is one smoke test, which defines a valid path with next card data:
 - Owner: John Doe